Installation and Usage

-Once your upgrade plan expires, you will be prompted to purchase an optional upgrade plan if you wish to install further updates.
+Since your upgrade plan has expired, you may have been prompted to purchase an optional upgrade plan if you wish to install further updates.
 You are not required to purchase an upgrade plan, and you can keep your current version for life.

 We strongly caution against upgrading macOS as this can break Pro Tools compatibility.
 Please see MacOS Compatibility for more information.

 How do I update Pro Tools?

 Pro Tools updates can usually be found in the Avid Link app.
-If you have already installed Pro Tools, you can Spotlight Search (⌘+Space) for "Avid Link" to open it, then check the Apps tab for your update.
+If you have already installed Pro Tools, you can Spotlight Search (⌘+Space) for "Avid Link" to open it, then check the Products tab for your update.